NesCafe62/screeps-lightweight-generator-threads/README.md

 ### `suspend()`
 Suspends the thread.
 Changes it's state to `SUSPENDED`.

-All thread references in runner's queue and suspened queue created before that call will be removed.
+All references of this thread in runner's queue and suspened queue that were created earlier will be removed (invalidated).

 Later need to call `resume()` or `restart()` to resume execution.